to-ton/One-STI/README.md

 ## Description:
 Unlocked hidden grades for unsettled accounts:
-"Unable ti view grade.
+"Unable to view grade.
 Please see the registrar."
 >*One STI on default hide grade records for unsettled accounts.*
 >*The point of this project is to reverse engineer it and create a modified version to unlock hidden records.*